 ◦ Avoid untreated tap water and beverages prepared with it.
 Stick to bottled/purified water for drinking and cooking.

-By following the above-listed preventive measures and being aware of the main cause of typhoid, you can significantly decrease your risk of contracting this potentially severe illness.
+By understanding the reasons for typhoid fever and following the above-listed preventive measures, you can significantly decrease your risk of contracting this potentially severe illness.
 Remember, consult your doctor for personalised advice and discuss vaccination options, especially before travelling to high-risk areas.

 One of the important components of our overall wellness is also being financially secured.
 Healthcare emergencies can happen any time, but a good health insurance policy can protect you from such uncertain situations.
 To know more about Wellness and other health related tips, visit the wellness corner.